secretstartups/handbook/content/handbook/engineering/infrastructure/team/gitlab-dedicated/switchboard.md

 1. When you're ready to have your merge request reviewed, select one or more [Switchboard reviewers](https://gitlab.com/groups/gitlab-dedicated/switchboard/reviewers/-/group_members).
    - If you're not certain about who to choose, you can use the [reviewer roulette](#reviewer-roulette) to randomly select a reviewer.
-   - If the issue is labelled `technical writing` add the Switchboard technical writer as a reviewer
+   - If the issue is labeled `technical writing` add the Switchboard technical writer as a reviewer
 1. Reviewers will perform a review based on [reviewing a merge request guidelines](https://docs.gitlab.com/ee/development/code_review.html#reviewing-a-merge-request).
 1. If satisfied, a reviewer will approve and merge unless other reviewers have questions or suggestions that are not addressed.
 1. If the merge request contains the required approvals, the reviewer will trigger a pipeline and set auto-merge.